Amazon Book Pre-Order Strategy for Ebook Authors

 It’s best to avoid releasing a book on a holiday.
 People don’t buy on those days.
 But a week or two after Christmas is often a time when readers buy a lot of books because they have gift card money to spend and time off from work.

-Read my longer article, “What Is the Best Month to Publish a Book” with genre-specific recommendations on the best month to self-publish.
+➡️Don’t miss my longer article, “What Is the Best Month to Publish a Book,” which contains genre-specific recommendations on the best month to self-publish.

 You may want to quietly release the paperback book early.

-That way you can get start getting reviews that will show up on the official launch date.
+That way, you can start getting reviews that will show up on the official launch date.

 You can also request that Amazon link the ebook and paperback.
 Doing so guarantees that your readers can choose from multiple formats on the official release date (sometimes it takes a few days for Amazon to link your ebook and paperback).